Ricardo Saprissa: Costa Rica and Deportivo Saprissa

 Saprissa became the coach and president of the local football team, Orión, guiding them to a championship in 1938.
 He coached Costa Rica's national football team, winning the silver medal at the 1935 and 1938 Central American and Caribbean Games, and in the 1951 Pan American Games in Buenos Aires.

 Later that decade, Roberto Fernández started a boys football team, with children from all over San José.
 He asked Saprissa if he could supply the player's uniforms.
 He did, and the team became known as Deportivo Saprissa.
 The team successfully competed in local tournaments.
 As the young players started to grow, the team began to compete in higher categories.
 They reached Costa Rica's First Division in 1949, and have since won more national and international tournaments than any other Costa Rican team.
 They represented CONCACAF at the 2005 FIFA Club World Championship in Japan in December 2005, winning third place in the tournament.

 Saprissa was the president of Deportivo Saprissa from 1948 to 1981.
 In 1972, one of his dreams was realised when the team became the first in Costa Rica to have its own stadium, which was named after him.

 Death and legacy

 Don Ricardo Saprissa died in Alajuela in August 1990.
 Among his distinctions, Saprissa was included in Costa Rica's Sports Gallery in 1969 and was named honorary president of Barcelona's Espanyol, Costa Rica's Orion, Gimnástica Española in Spain, and rival soccer team Alajuelense in Costa Rica.
+The Estadio Ricardo Saprissa Aymá in San José is named for him.